yilu79/patient-care-journey-engine/README.md

 ### MESSAGE Node

-Sends a message to the patient.
+Sends a message to the patient (logged to console).

 ```json
 {